 Around 1934/35 the Scott Three-cylinder motorcycle made its debut in the form of a water cooled 750cc in-line machine.
 This was superseded by the 1000cc version and proved to be another example of innovative engineering by the Scott company.
 Unfortunately, this motorcycle was never produced in large numbers due to the onset of the Second World War coupled with the company’s dwindling business fortunes.

 Shortly after the end of the Second World War Scott relaunched the Flying Squirrel.
-Available in 500 or 600cc form the machine was even heavier than its pre-war predecessor due to the addition of massive wheel hubs.
+Now available only in 600cc form the machine was even heavier than its pre-war predecessor due to the addition of massive wheel hubs.
 The machine was relatively expensive for the performance it offered, and this did nothing to enhance sales.
 The company limped on for a few more years until going into voluntary liquidation in 1950.